scratchrecord/scratchrecord/README.md

       DONT copy my style or any of my ponies ASK for inspo. this is targetted 2wards friends and randos its genuinely upsetting me rly bad now

-``.  nicknames : gummy , electric , rec !
+``.  nicknames : gummy , electric , rec , fang , raver !

 ``. pronounz : she/her pref ! [ char in cos any!